 *adapted from Brigid Proctor’s Model of Supervision

-The Centre has also created a Community of Spiritual Directors consisting of those who offer the ministry of spiritual direction and who have also agreed to observe our Code of Practice.
+The Centre has also created a Community of Spiritual Directors consisting of those who offer the ministry of spiritual direction and who have also agreed to observe our Code of Practice and Safeguarding Guidelines.
 You can find those who are members of the Community on our online Directory of Spiritual Directors.

 The Directory is updated on a quarterly basis.
-If you would like to apply to be part of the Community, please download the application form and Code of Practice document below.
+If you would like to apply to be part of the Community, please go to the Community page page to download the application form, Code of Practice and Safeguarding Guidelines

 Open to all spiritual directors across greater London and beyond, the network day is a wonderful opportunity to celebrate spiritual direction and to enjoy meeting up with colleagues and friends who share this work.
 There are typically one or two talks, time for formal and informal discussion and a liturgy within which we are invited to re-dedicate our ministry and to pray for one another.
-This usually happens on the 3rd Saturday of November - but check the website nearer the time when the date will be confirmed
+This usually happens on the 3rd Saturday of November and we will advertise the day in the Courses and Events section of the website.